bauersmatthew/lemonbar_config/README.md

-run_lemonbar.sh is the main script; the .py files are all called by it.
+run_lemonbar.py is the main file.